 Purpose Used to create a clean log sub-directory and set the logging mode for the specified database.
-Syntax mklog { -o } { -c sub-dir-name } { -m log-mode } { clog-dir } dbase-path Options -0 Parameter s -c sub-dir-name -m log-mode y mode to be set for a specified de can be the following: F(ULL) Committed transactions are written synchronously to the raw log.
-A Reality process waits until the write to disk is

-B(RISK) completed before continuing.
+Syntax mklog { -o } { -c sub-dir-name } { -m log-mode } { clog-dir } dbase-path Options -0 Parameter s -c sub-dir-name -m log-mode g mode to be set for a specified de can be the following: F(ULL) Committed transactions are written synchronously to the raw log.
+A Reality process waits until the write to disk is completed before continuing.
 This ensures that all committed transactions are guaranteed saved.
 This is at the expense of a performance overhead due to the synchronised write at each transaction commit.
-Committed transactions are not synchronised and are written to the raw log periodically, or when the raw log input buffer is full.
+B(RISK) Committed transactions are not synchronised and are written to the raw log periodically, or when the raw log input buffer is full.
 This means that committed transactions may be lost if a system fails.
 However, the performance of RealityX is faster.
 The choice between FULL and BRISK modes is made according to whether transaction security or database performance is most important.
 (N)ONE Transaction Handling only.
 Transaction Logging is disabled.
 Only before images are logged.
-(O)FF Disables Transaction Handling and Logging. clog-dir It is the full UNIX pathname of the clean log directory on the system.
-One directory is created per release of RealityX. dbase-path It is the UNIX pathname of the database you wish to Examples dbase-path It is the UNIX pathname of the database you wish to configure.
-For example, if you enter: mklog /clean-logs /usr/jones/dbase1 a clean log sub-directory called dbase1 is created in the clean log directory clean-logs for the database dbase1.
-This will fail if a sub-directory already exists.
-The -o option must be used to overwrite an existing directory.
-If you want, you can specify a different name from that of the database for the clean log subdirectory by using the -c option, for example, you may call it dbase1-clogs.
-To do this, enter: mklog -c dbase1-clogs /clean-logs /usr/jones/dbase1 This creates the clean log sub-directory dbase1-clogs in the directory clean-logs for dbase1.
-Note It is recommended that the clean log sub-directory name is the same as the database name.
-If only Transaction Handling is required without logging, then enter, . % mklog -m N /usr /jones/dbasel
+(O)FF Disables Transaction Handling and Logging. clog-dir pathname of the clean log directory on rectory is created per release of dbase-path name of the database you wish to Examples % mklog -m N /usr